vishnu1411/Oct25DallasHack/AI_Challenges/README.md

 # 🚀 AI Hackathon - October 2025
 **Dallas MTC AI Challenges - Building Intelligent Applications with Azure**

 Welcome to the October 2025 AI Hackathon!
 This repository contains three comprehensive AI challenges designed to help you build modern AI applications using Azure services.
-Each challenge focuses on different aspects of AI development, from retrieval-augmented generation (RAG) to intelligent agents with database integration and advanced multi-agent systems.
+Each challenge has been updated with consistent 4-milestone structure and includes complete working code implementations, detailed step-by-step guides, and comprehensive reference materials.

 ## 📋 Table of Contents